 The challenges we face in our region are old ones, and they are difficult to overcome due to the fact that the issues persist from one generation to the next.
 This is not because the people of eastern Kentucky are not trying to overcome these challenges; they are, but generational poverty is complex, with many different factors and individual issues to address, and since it has taken decades to grow in families, it can often take that long or longer to change it.

-• If something dreadful happened to the Louisville economy and Jefferson County’s poverty rate suddenly increased from its current rate of 15.4% to 25.8% (that of Appalachian Kentucky), there would be over 79,500 additional people living in poverty in Jefferson County.
+• If something dreadful happened to the Louisville economy and Jefferson County’s poverty rate suddenly increased from its current rate of 14.2% to 25.4% (that of Appalachian Kentucky), there would be almost 83,000 additional people living in poverty in Jefferson County.

 • In our service area, about 1 in 6 households live on less than $10,000 dollars annually.

 • In our service area, 42% of households earn less than $25,000 annually.